theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > Immune system gets very weak by always living in a sterile environment.
 Even if we are taking immune-boosting supplements / medicines, please regularly leave your house to the park / beach or anywhere else.
 > Immunity is increased by EXPOSURE TO PATHOGENS, not by sitting at home and consuming fried/spicy/sweet foods & fizzy drinks.

-I sense recklessness in this statement.
+This statement is reckless.
 And of course, I could not find this tweet.
 But I found something interesting:

 {{< tweet 1269332316540801024 >}}